 Some antibiotics may not mix well with the contraceptive pill.

 Side effects from antibiotics can include vomiting (being sick) and diarrhoea.
-If you get these side effects while taking antibiotics and the contraceptive pill, take another form of contraception.
+If you get these side effects while taking antibiotics and the contraceptive pill, use another form of contraception.

 How and when to take antibiotics

-Your GP, doctor or pharmacist will tell you when and how to take your antibiotics.
+Your GP or pharmacist will tell you when and how to take your antibiotics.
 If you're not sure, ask them or read the advice on the packet or information leaflet.